 Often, work spouses have complementary working styles which can make it easy for them to bounce ideas off one another and develop creative solutions in the workplace that might not come so easily to a ‘single’ employee.
 Sometimes, it’s these creative solutions that can turn a mediocre employee into a standout contributor.

 “The relationship was of great impact.
 I gained experience and skills ranging from work relations and ethics, problem-solving, stress management, growth mindset, Communication among other things,” revealed another respondent.

 Research has long shown that people who have friends at work are generally more engaged with their job and happier overall, and the respondents on the work spouse survey showed that having a work spouse can take this happiness to a new level.
 Happier, more content employees will be more likely to achieve their workplace goals and function at their maximum capacity.

 Like any other type of relationship, finding a friend at work and developing a rapport that’s “spouse-worthy” may not come right away for everyone.
 In fact, forcing relationships to develop unnaturally may only lead to resentment, awkwardness, and decreased productivity.

 Do you have a work spouse?
-Do you find that close personal relationships at work make you better at your job?N.B: Would you like us to consider you for a job opening?
-Boost your job search.
-Upload Your CV Here.
-It's FREE
+Do you find that close personal relationships at work make you better at your job?N.B: DONT Miss Out On Your Next JOB.
+Register Your CV With US.
+Click Here To Upload Your CV..
+It's FREE.